saviganga/musipedia-eld-asg/README.md

 ## Bonus Challenge:

 1. **Golden AMI Creation:** Craft a custom image with your Node.js app preconfigured.
 Launch EC2 instances from this Golden AMI for swift and consistent deployment.
-2. **Streamlined Auto Scaling Group:** Configure Auto Scaling to launch instances from a launch template using the Golden AMI.
-Reduce setup time and enhance scalability seamlessly.
+2. **Streamlined Auto Scaling Group:** Configure Auto Scaling Group to launch instances from the launch template using the Golden AMI.
+This reduces setup time and enhances scalability seamlessly.

 ### Tech Stack/Prerequisites: